 The annual Boot Camp provides intensive training, practical advice, and professional networking opportunities to twenty graduate students.
-The goal is to encourage students to imagine as broad as possible a range of career options and to equip them for entry into those job markets.
-Many graduate students assume that their training prepares them only to become academics, but in fact, you are ready and qualified for many different and fulfilling career paths besides academia.
-Your education and the skills that you have acquired can take you in many different directions.
-Yes, you are qualified!
+The goal is to encourage participants to imagine a range of career options, as broadly as possible, and equip them for entry into those job markets.
+Many graduate students assume that their formal education prepares them only to become academics; in fact, they are ready and qualified for many different and fulfilling career paths.
+We invite you to come and explore a few of these paths!

 "This program helps you to understand how to identify and translate the skills you are learning right now.
 And it's helpful to think of yourself this way whether you want to be in academia or not.
 It teaches you how to "sell" yourself as a worthy and active contributor to society and the community...
 Interactive and intensive.
 Uplifting and empowering!"
 (2021 Boot Camp Participant)

 "The Applied Humanities" can mean many things, including writing as an academic for non-academics, taking on administrative roles at universities alongside or instead of regular faculty duties, and working outside academia in a range of professions, including in the Public Humanities.
 Broadly speaking, the Public Humanities engage diverse audiences and communities in reflecting on our heritages, traditions, and histories, and highlight the relevance of the humanities to our contemporary world.
 Careers in the Public Humanities are widely available and usually involve working for federal, state, nonprofit, and community-based organizations.
 The private sector also offers many opportunities for humanities graduates to apply their skills in a variety of environments.